How to Give Back for the Holidays

 During the holidays, many Atlanta families look for ways to give back to the community.
-This year, due to the COVID-19 pandemic, charitable organizations need our support more than ever.
+This year, charitable organizations need our support more than ever.
 There are lots of ways to help, whether you’re looking for an in-person opportunity or things your family can do from home.
 Teach kids the joy of giving back with these opportunities:

 Toy and Gift Drives

 Clark’s Christmas Kids provides gifts for foster kids throughout Georgia, and there are several ways to give.
 Select a child and purchase items from their wish list online, or make a monetary donation through their website.
 Donations can be brought to their warehouse in Smyrna (check website for drop-off dates).

 The City of Dunwoody Police Department’s Christmas for Kids program is collecting new and unwrapped gifts for children ages newborn-15 years.
 Toys for the Christmas for Kids program can be dropped off at the Dunwoody Police Department.
 Toys collected after December 10 will be donated to local churches and other facilities.

 The Salvation Army’s Angel Tree program provides clothing and Christmas gifts to children in need.
 Once you select a child, shop for gifts on the wish list, and deliver to one of their four drop-off locations.
 Gifts can also be purchased online and shipped to the Angel Tree Warehouse.
 Staff processes and deliver the gifts to families in time for Christmas morning.
 Through December 3.

 Through their Gifts that Give Back program, toys and other items can be donated to patients at Children’s Healthcare of Atlanta.
 Visit the website for drop-off details and wish lists.
 Holiday items will be accepted through December 14.